 Jump to:

-This versatile homemade Chinese chili oil is the best condiment when you want to spice up your taste buds!
-You can use this finishing oil on any Chinese food!
-My personal preference is mixing this into my favorite 3-ingredient Dumpling Dipping Sauce to pair with my Pork Cabbage Dumplings!
+This homemade Chinese chili oil is very versatile and you can use it as a finishing oil on any Asian food!
+I love mixing it into my Dumpling Sauce to enjoy with Pork Cabbage Dumplings, wontons, or soup noodles!

-Please find the full measurements in the recipe card below.
+Please find the exact measurements in the recipe card below.

 Aromatics

-- Fresh Ginger: to bring out that gingery flavor.
-Or substitute with ginger powder but add this to taste at the very end after you've added the hot oil into the chili flakes.
+- Fresh Ginger: or substitute with ginger powder but add to taste after you've added the hot oil into the chili flakes and it's cooled down.

-- Star anise: A wonderful spice that is sweet and tastes like licorice.
+- Star Anise: a sweet spice that tastes like licorice.

-- Cloves: These add a warmth to the chili oil.
+- Cloves: to add a warmth to the chili oil.

 Expert Tips